Executive Summary:

 Visas for Australian residents are processed in a US consulate.
 The US embassy in Canberra does NOT process visa applications.
 US Consulates in Australia are located at:

-US Consultate in Australia, Sydney
+US Consulate in Australia, Sydney

 Covers: Capital Territory and New South Wales.